 Dan Martin is ‘the one that got away’ for British Cycling as he took out Irish nationality following a lack of support from the track focused British system when he entered the under-23 ranks.

-However, you only have to look at his heritage to realise he was destined for great things.
+You only have to look at Martin’s heritage to realise he was destined for great things.
 Son of british pro Neil Martin, his mother is the sister of Stephen Roche and his cousin is Team Sky rider Nicolas Roche.